-In case you were wondering how I got to saying that I made $600 in 10 minutes, do the math. $79-$54 = $25 saved each month. $25 * 24 months = $600 savings.
-Benjamin Franklin once said, “A penny saved is a penny earned.”, I've found that to be very true in my financial life.
+In case you were wondering how I came up with $600, do the math. $79-$54 = $25 saved each month. $25 * 24 months = $600 savings.
+Benjamin Franklin once said, “A penny saved is a penny earned.”
+I've found that to be very true in my financial life.
 It's often much easier to save a buck than to make a buck!

 Look at your bills, and make it a point to call any time there is an increase.
-Also check in with them once a year and politely ask if they can do any better.
-Do a little homework on your options as well, and make sure your provider is giving you the best deal to save you the most money.
+Also, check with them once a year and politely ask if they can do any better.
+Do a little homework on your options and make sure your current provider gives you the best deal.

 Note that a great provider is usually worth spending a few extra bucks on, so don't automatically switch every time you can save $5, it might not be worth it.
 What is worth it is knowing what the options are.
-You'll find that with a few minutes each year of time, you can save thousands on these recurring expenses!
+You'll find that by spending a few minutes, you can save thousands on these recurring expenses!